giellalt/dict-sme-nob/00readme.txt

 from smenob dir go one up to the dicts dir and call the following script java -Xmx2048m net.sf.saxon.Transform -it main scripts/check_dict_entry.xsl inDir=../smenob/src

-Doubled entries are output as twins, for instance,
+Doubled entries are output as twins, for instance, in an output file named "test-results.xml"

    <file name="nounCommon_smenob.xml">
       <entries>
          <counter total="14586"/>